 Industrial motor control fundamentals are covered, as well as the basic theory of magnetic controls, control components, pilot devices, control circuit diagrams and troubleshooting.
-(Prerequisite: LELC1240 or permission of instructor)
+(Prerequisite: ETEC1240L or POI)

-LELC1300 Rotating Machinery (1/2012)
+ETEC1300L Rotating Machinery (1/2012)

 This course covers the concepts of rotating electrical machinery beginning with magnetism and induction, conductor thrust and torque, and then progresses to motor basics such as nameplates, mechanical design, troubleshooting and protection.
 Each major classification of electric motor design and operation is studied in detail in the classroom and proven in the laboratory environment.
-(Prerequisite: LELC1240)
+(Prerequisite: ETEC1240L)